 Article IV: Induction

-Section 1: Once students have been selected in the Fall, an induction ceremony will take place for all candidates.
+Section 1: Once students have been selected, an induction ceremony will take place for all candidates.
 Candidates are not members until they have been properly inducted.
 The induction ceremony will take place at an evening event where all parents, administrators, advisers, and Faculty Council are invited.

 Article V: Discipline and Dismissal